-Nothing is more iconic then a beautiful barn with rustic rolling door hardware, it would almost be wrong to not include it in your barn designs, but what about rolling barn door hardware for interior applications?
-Today I see this design everywhere.
-It ads a nice architectural detail to the space it inhabits, but when is it a good choice?
+Nothing is more iconic than a beautiful barn with rustic rolling door hardware; it would almost be wrong not to include it in your barn designs.
+But what about rolling barn door hardware for interior applications?
+Today, I see this design everywhere.
+It adds a nice architectural detail to the space it inhabits, but when is it a good choice?
 There are a number of conditions that must exist for it to be possible and things to think through to determine if this truly is a good choice for your home.

 French Door Makeover

 Flat uninhibited wall space equaling the width of the door must be present in order to open the door on the side the door will slide to.
 This may seem obvious, but you must measure to make sure.
 The positive is that, unlike French doors, there is no swing space to accommodate.
 Make sure the doors are not scraping along the wall, this is simple enough using the door guides and proper installation.

 Many people like this idea for a bathroom or powder room, but getting a completely sealed door is unlikely.
 There needs to be a small gap so the door doesn't scrape against the wall.
 This also affects how much sound is dampened by the door.
 With gaps around the door, more sound travels through to the next room.

 Make Accommodations for Moulding

 If the doorway has moulding around it, a mounting plate or strip of wood will need to be hung above to hang the supports.
 These supports are not deep enough to clear anything protruding from the wall.
 Another solution is to cut pieces of wood to the size of the supports and build out behind the support to give ample clearance for the slide.